 Yeah I like the Damon Locks album a lot.
 The first and last tracks in particular.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 10 April 2021 15:45 (three months ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 10 April 2021 15:45 (seven months ago) link

 Been enjoying it